rollup/rollup/docs/05-plugins.md

 Use the second form if you need to add additional properties to your warning object.
 Rollup will augment the warning object with a `plugin` property containing the plugin name, `code` (`PLUGIN_WARNING`) and `id` (the file being transformed) properties.

 The `position` argument is a character index where the warning was raised.
 If present, Rollup will augment the warning object with `pos`, `loc` (a standard `{ file, line, column }` object) and `frame` (a snippet of code showing the error).

+### Deprecated Context Functions

+☢️ These context utility functions have been deprecated and may be removed in a future Rollup version.

+- `this.isExternal(id: string, importer: string, isResolved: boolean): boolean` - _**Use [`this.resolve`](guide/en#this-resolve-source-string-importer-string-promise-id-string-external-boolean-null)**_ - Determine if a given module ID is external when imported by `importer`.
+When `isResolved` is false, Rollup will try to resolve the id before testing if it is external.

+- `this.resolveId(source: string, importer: string) => Promise<string | null>` - _**Use [`this.resolve`](guide/en#this-resolve-source-string-importer-string-promise-id-string-external-boolean-null)**_ - Resolve imports to module ids (i.e. file names) using the same plugins that Rollup uses.
+Returns `null` if an id cannot be resolved.

 ### Asset URLs